Credit monitoring vs. identity theft protection services: Understanding the key differences

 • Does not prevent identity theft before it happens.

-• Some services charge monthly or annual fees.
+• Often requires monthly or annual fees.

 • Does not guarantee full financial recovery.